 Second half of two-semester introductory biology sequence for biology majors and minors.
 Introduction to the biology of organisms including evolutionary history, diversity, structure, and function of major taxa; and ecology.
 BIO155 General Biology for Majors is recommended as a prerequisite.

 Human Anatomy is a general study of the structure and function of the human body and considers all major organ systems.
 Significant laboratory work is required to identify various systems of the human body by flag-spotting.
 Dissection is included in this course.

 BIO 206 Microbiology 3-2-4

 This course studies the role of bacteria and other microorganisms in nature.
 The principles of the subject can be related to agriculture, domestic science, and nursing.
 Extensive lab work is required.
 Students perform simple, Gram, and special stain procedures on bacteria.
-Prerequisite: BIO101 or BIO205 or instructor approval.
+Prerequisite: BIO101, BIO155, BIO205 or instructor approval.

 BIO 209 Physiology 3-2-4 (MOTR LIFS150LP)

 This course studies metabolic functions of the cell; diffusion physiology; and the nervous, muscular, respiratory, digestive, excretory, reproductive, and endocrine systems.
 Physiology lab is a very important part of this course.
 Prerequisite: BIO205 or instructor approval.

 Principles of classical and molecular genetics, epigenetics and biotechnology.
 Course content is foundational to concepts of modern biology, recommended for all majors in life science-related fields.
 Prerequisite: Grade “C” or higher in BIO155 General Biology for Majors I and PHY121 General Chemistry

 BIO 299: Special Studies in Biology (1 to 6)-0-(1 to 6)